Best Contemporary Art Museums: Top 10 Lesser-Known Museums Around the World in 2025 (UPDATED)

 All of the above!

-In this article, we highlight some of the best contemporary art museums in the world with the most exciting exhibitions for 2023.
+In this article, we highlight some of the best contemporary art museums in the world with the most exciting exhibitions for 2024.
 Our selection of the top 10 lesser-known museums around the world reflect the importance of location and community, contribution of architectural design, breadth and depth of permanent collection, and relevance of temporary exhibitions to the museum’s mission.
+For more venues showcasing contemporary art, check out Top 10 Contemporary Art Galleries in London.

 Museum of Contemporary Art Tokyo – Tokyo, Japan